LocationUniversity of Oregon, 1585 E 13th Ave, Eugene, OR 97403

 Structural & CivilKPFF

-From the architect.
+Text description provided by the architects.
 Akin to football players on the line of scrimmage braced to dominate their opponents, so too stands the 145,000 SF Hatfield- Dowlin Complex, a physical representation of the strength and innovation of the University of Oregon football program.
 The textured black glass façade functions as solar/glare “armor,” symbolizing the program’s ethic of stealth and complexity.
 It features 40-foot cantilevers that challenge gravity, similar to a football player exhibiting strength, agility and speed.

 Hidden behind the walls are advanced facilities that engage student-athletes, coaches and support staff.
 The public lobby and reception area of the football performance center celebrate the proud accomplishments of the Oregon Ducks’ football program.
 The center is comprised of a weight room, diagnostic/timing track, offices for coaches/staff, team video theaters, nine position rooms, separate meeting rooms for offensive and defensive coaches and a “war room” for the entire coaching staff.
 Additional amenities include separate locker rooms for the players and coaches, a player’s lounge, a full-service dining facility that seats more than 200, a nutrition center, a pro scout room, a media interview room and an advanced video editing and distribution center.
 The site includes an enhanced grass football field and two new synthetic turf practice fields.
 The design solution takes advantage of the site’s natural slope; tucked under the plaza is a 190-car parking garage and plunge pools.